Can I Cancel a Personal Loan After Signing?

 Does canceling a loan affect your credit rating?

-Canceling a loan affects your credit rating, but only if the lender has already done a hard credit inquiry.
-If you cancel before the inquiry, there’s no impact.
-If you cancel after approval, the inquiry may have slightly lowered your score, but canceling the loan won’t cause further damage.
+Canceling a loan affects your credit rating only if the lender has already conducted a hard credit inquiry.
+If you cancel a loan before the inquiry, there’s no impact.
+If you cancel after approval, however, the inquiry may slightly lower your score.
+In this case, loan cancellation won’t cause further damage.

 Is there a grace period for canceling a loan?

-Certain loans offer a three-day grace period in which you can cancel for any reason without fees or interest (as long as you return the money).
-After this period, canceling may not be possible.
-It all depends on the lender’s terms and timing.
+Certain loans offer a three-day grace period in which you can cancel a loan for any reason without fees or interest (as long as you return the money).
+After this period, cancellation may not be possible.
+It’s contingent on the lender’s terms and timing.

 Photo credit: iStock/pixdeluxe